-The kiddos and I had fun making Easter egg hand prints this week!
 Each month, I like to have my students make a piece of hand print art.
 At the end of the school year, Mary Poppins and I use their hand prints as part of their “preschool portfolio“.
 In the past, I’ve done shamrock hand prints, leprechaun hand prints, and bunny hand prints.
-This year, I wanted to try something different, which is how the Easter egg hand print was born.
+This year, I wanted to try something different, which is how this Easter art activity was born.
 I feel like there should be some dramatic music inserted at this point. :)

 I think these hand prints turned out very well, if I do say so myself.
 Later on this month, Mary Poppins and I will take pictures of the students during our Easter celebration.
 I’ll also have them write about their hand print, with me there to help of course.
 I’ll put the picture, the writing sample, and the hand print onto a large piece of construction paper and laminate everything.
 That will give us March’s page of the students’ preschool portfolios.

-What fun activities and projects are you doing for Easter this year?
-I’d love to hear about them!
+What fun Easter art activities and projects are you doing for Easter this year?
+I’d love to hear about them in the comments below!